Lens mount: OM Bayonet

 An intro to film

-Digital photography surpassed film's marketshare in the late 90's, and it's strange to think something as primitive as baking light onto a physical medium dominated for almost 2 centuries.
+It's strange to think something as primitive as baking light onto physical objects dominated as the premier method of recording images for almost 2 centuries.
 At its core, cameras are just boxes that control how much light to let in.
 Even modern digital cameras are quite similar in execution, only the film plane is replaced with a sensor.
 Even through all the improvements to autofocus and image stabilization, digital photography's lineage from film has always been fairly explicit.
-The fundamentals of exposure: shutter speed and aperture are still identical.
-Many digital camera lines directly trace their lineage from film cameras: Canon EOS, Nikon F, Olympus PEN and OM, Ricoh GR, Sony α, etc. Today with the evolution of mirrorless cameras, old manual focus film lenses find new life (and higher prices).
+The fundamentals of exposure: ISO, shutter speed, and aperture are still identical.
+Many digital camera lines directly trace their lineage from film cameras: Canon EOS, Nikon F, Olympus PEN and OM, Ricoh GR, Sony α, etc. The mile-long naming schemes in today's cameras are a direct consequence of their inheritances from film photography.
+Today with the evolution of mirrorless cameras, old manual focus film lenses find new life (and higher prices).

 Even the failures are compelling.
 Grain, color shifts, double exposures, there's some many interesting diversions to "what could go wrong."
 A shitty photo leaves physical evidence of your shortcomings in exposure, composition, development, or scanning.
 It's an unforgiving format accompanied by 40+ year old cameras that will likely have flaws.
 But it stands to me as palate cleanser to the specs-based comparisons of digital cameras or the horrid "subjectivity" of audiophile frequency response graphs.
 It's great!
 Photography never really appealed to be due to the high initial cost, but film is a great way to learn the fundamentals in an incredibly hands-on way.